 Craig shields, Mdiv

-After attending the Naval Academy, Craig completed his undergraduate work in Neurobiology & Behavior at Cornell University in 1992.
+After attending the U.S. Naval Academy, Craig completed his undergraduate work in Neurobiology & Behavior at Cornell University in 1992.
 Shortly thereafter he began his pastoral ministry at Union Center Christian Church.
 He finished his Master of Divinity degree from Seminary of the East in 2001.
-As a natural counselor and teacher by temperament, Craig, over the past 24 years of ministry, has counseled and trained hundreds of people both in upstate New York and internationally.
+As a natural counselor and teacher by temperament, Craig, over the past 24 years of ministry, has counseled and trained hundreds of people both in Upstate New York and internationally.

 In 2013, Craig and his family of five moved to France for language school, subsequently serving as an academic director of an undergraduate school in Senegal, West Africa.
 Craig and his family returned to Upstate New York in 2019.
 His hobbies include photography, astronomy, and spending time with his family.